-Indianapolis Division of Pensions, IRAs and 401(k)s Lawyer
+Division of Pensions, IRAs and 401(k)s in Indianapolis

 Division of pensions, IRAs, and 401(k)s is among the most highly contested aspects of divorce.
 Retirement assets may represent a significant portion of the net worth of many couples.
 If a division is not performed properly, it can lead to serious tax consequences and penalties.

 At Trapp Law, LLC in Indianapolis, IN, we have significant experience handling property division in divorce, including pensions, IRAs, and 401(k)s.
 Our family law lawyers in Indianapolis understand the sensitive nature of divorce and finances and provide high quality, affordable legal services.
 You are invited to meet with us in a free and confidential initial consultation.
 Contact us for knowledgeable representation in a divorce involving pensions, IRAs, or 401(k)s.

 Is a Pension, IRA, or 401(k) Split Down the Middle in an Indiana Divorce?